This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 Quebec's Unique Stance on Gambling

 - Distinctive Regulations: Quebec's concerns about online casinos were evident as early as 2000.
-By 2010, the government unveiled its intention to introduce a public online casino offering via Loto-Québec, resulting in the birth of Espacejeux, a regulated platform.
+By 2010, the government revealed its intention to introduce a public online casino offering via Loto-Québec, resulting in the birth of Espacejeux, a regulated platform.
 This move aimed at providing a legal and secure space for gamblers, thereby addressing the province's concerns about residents engaging in this activity on out-of-jurisdiction sites.

 - Legal Implications: In a landmark 2018 judgment, Quebec's Superior Court struck down a section, citing its intrusion into federal jurisdiction.
 However, the possibility of an appeal remains open, awaiting further deliberations by the Court of Appeal of Quebec.